Susan Hall named as Conservative Party’s London mayoral candidate

 London Labour called Ms Hall a “hard-right politician” who does not “stand up for women”.

-“The Conservative candidate for mayor is a hard-right politician who couldn’t be more out of touch with our city and its values,” a spokesperson said.
+“The Conservative candidate for mayor is a hard-right politician who couldn’t be more out of touch with our city and its values,” a spokesman said.

 “She’s an outspoken supporter of (Donald) Trump, Boris Johnson and a hard Brexit; she cheered Liz Truss’s mini-budget, which sent mortgages and rents soaring.